-Often a “cut off” time period is set and is a pre determined time period before we enter perform de-chaining from Attack Life Cycle this is done when the Red Team deems external perimeter too time consuming and rescope into Assumed Breach situation where the customer ensures a foothold on the internal network.
+Often a “cut off” period is set and is a pre-determined time period before we enter perform de-chaining from Attack Life Cycle this is done when the Red Team deems external perimeter too time-consuming and rescope into an Assumed Breach situation where the customer ensures a foothold on the internal network.

 Ready to get started?